MetNetComp/DBgDel/README.md

 - Target: succ_e
 - Time cost: Running time in seconds
 - GR: The GR check result based on the calculated gene knockout.
-- PR: The GR check result based on the gene knockout.
+- PR: The PR check result based on the calculated gene knockout.

 ### 2. gDel_minRN